anatkig/space-invasion/README.md

 \*\*\*What to do next
 1.bullets disappear when fired rapidly
-2.bullets logic should be incorporated into the bullet component to simplify interval and to removed unnecessary dom query 3.Life has been taken window appears incorrectly when it is already over 6.invadores should come in different shapes/color each level 7.the game must start slow and become faster each level. levels change after 20 invaders killed
+2.bullets logic should be incorporated into the bullet component to simplify interval and to removed unnecessary dom query 33.continue the previous task - try to align machine gun and invader positionX to simplify 3.Life has been taken window appears incorrectly when it is already over 6.invadores should come in different shapes/color each level 7.the game must start slow and become faster each level. levels change after 20 invaders killed